Whistleblower Protection in California

-California law makes it illegal to retaliate against an employee for blowing the whistle on an employer.
+California whistleblower laws makes it illegal to retaliate against an employee for blowing the whistle on an employer.
 Your employer may not fire, demote, or take any other adverse action against you because you reported information that you reasonably believed was a violation of the law.
 If your employer took an adverse action because you blew the whistle, you may be entitled to damages.
-Our experienced employment law attorneys at Hadsell Stormer Renick & Dai LLP can explain what you can do to enforce your rights.
+Our experienced employment law attorneys at Hadsell Stormer Renick & Dai LLP can explain California whistleblower laws that can help you enforce your rights.

 Employees are often the first—or only—witnesses when their employers break the law, and we rely on employee whistleblowers to report these violations.
-California lawmakers have enacted various whistleblower protection laws to encourage employees to report illegal activity without fear of retaliation.
+California lawmakers have enacted various whistleblower protection laws in California to encourage employees to report illegal activity without fear of retaliation.

 The California Supreme Court, the highest court in this state, recently examined the state law statute California Labor Code 1102.5 to clarify what an employee needs to show to prove whistleblower retaliation under that law.
 Section 1102.5 protects all employee whistleblowers in California, regardless of the size of their employers.
 Specifically, it prohibits an employer from taking adverse action against an employee for reporting information that the employee has reasonable cause to believe discloses a violation of a local, state, or federal law:

 - To a government or law enforcement agency (such as the California Labor Commissioner’s Office or the Equal Employment Opportunity Commission);